 What they offer

 Plenty of pieces need to be in place before most bass will spawn.
 The water needs to be warm — from the mid-50s to the mid-60s — and the moon full.
 They also want security from predators, such as panfish, which eat their eggs and eventually their fry.
-So, they make beds next to objects such as logs, weed clumps, dock posts or seawalls.
+So, they make beds next to objects such as logs, weed clumps, dock posts, or seawalls.

 Marinas offer something for bass during each stage of the spawn.
 Grigsby said prespawn bass suspend under moored boats and docks, regardless of how much water is under them.
 “It could be 30 feet of water,” he said.
 “It doesn’t matter.”
-Though the clearer the water, the deeper he expects them to be under that overhead cover.
+The clearer the water, the deeper he expects them to be under that overhead cover.
 Postspawn bass will use those spots as they travel to their summer spots after spawning.

 Beyond stable warm water and plentiful cover, there is one more thing that spawning bass want — a patch of hard bottom that’s shallow enough for sunlight to reach.
-And it doesn’t have to be big.
+And it doesn’t have to be significant.

-Grigsby has seen bass spawn along seawalls, especially where sediment collects at an inside corner.
+Grigsby has seen bass spawn along seawalls, primarily where sediment collects at an inside corner.
 “You can see that’s where they will spawn,” he said.
 Sediment also collects where runoff, such as a small stream or a storm drain from the parking lot, enters the marina.
 As soon as it does, its water slows, dropping enough sediment to form a small sandbar.

 But marina bass don’t always define shallow water by the distance between the surface and bottom.
 Grigsby said they’ll spawn on the horizontal cross members that connect docks.
-They also use the top of boat lift floats, if they stay submerged.
+They also use the top of boat lift floats if they stay submerged.
 “Any small flat surface, you’ll see it shined up,” he said.

 Tackle to use

 Grigsby rigs his, a Strike King Rage Swimmer, on a 4/0 Eagle Claw Trokar TK 140 hook.
 Its wide gap collects the bulky soft-plastic lure when you set the hook, leaving plenty of point to stick in a bass’s mouth.
 The hook sports a spring-like keeper on its line tie.
 So, instead of running the hook through the lure, like with traditional Texas rigging, you twist the lure onto the keeper, which makes it last longer.
-He mostly fishes it weightless, adding a small bullet weight if he wants it to go deeper.
+He mainly fishes it weightless, adding a small bullet weight if he wants it to go deeper.
 A little extra weight also can help improve casting accuracy and distance.

 Grigsby pitches the swimbait alongside moored boats and floating docks.
 Being Texas rigged, it’s less likely to snag than a traditional open-hook rig, though he does use the latter when cover is sparse.
 Once it’s in the water, let it sink, so your retrieve brings it slightly below dock floats and boats.
-That ensures bass see it.
+That ensures the bass see it.

 Take careful aim

 Grigsby recalls a tournament when he and fellow Elite Series angler Edwin Evers were fishing the same marina.
-He watched Evers make a long cast between the pontoons of a huge houseboat.
+He watched Evers make a long cast between the pontoons of an enormous houseboat.
 He said Evers hung his lure there and broke it off.
 “While snags and lost lures are part of fishing in marinas, you can’t let it deter you from putting your lure where bass live,” he said.

 If you cast over a cable or rope, for example, let your lure stop swinging, reel it to the cable and flick your rod tip.
 That’s usually enough to get it on the right side, especially if it’s Texas rigged or sports a single hook.
 But you will spend more time fishing if you avoid snags in the first place.
-Casting accuracy is important, whether you are fishing for prespawn or spawning bass.
+Casting accuracy is essential, whether fishing for prespawn or spawning bass.

 A key component of longer lure skips is braided line.
-It’s supple, flowing effortlessly from the spool, and abrasion resistant.
+It’s supple, flowing effortlessly from the spool, and abrasion-resistant.
 Braided line eliminates fears of breaking off a bass that wraps your line around a dock post or saws it across a propeller.
 And, if you’re concerned that it’s too visible for timid clear-water bass, add a short fluorocarbon or monofilament leader ahead of your lure.